 Unit Test on Embedded Software/Firmware

 Unit tests can help you write a better embedded software.
 To allow unit testing for a software project, the R&D team must write a testable, modular code – code that can be divided into self-contained units that can be tested.
 On top of making the code testable, embedded software developers must make sure their code is portable.
 The unit test won’t test the functionality like how it is running in hardware.

 Do we need hardware (target) to run the unit tests?

-Not really, if you use ceedling framework for unit test, then you don’t need your target hardware.
+Not really, if you use ceedling framework for unit tests, then you don’t need your target hardware.
 You can use your PC to run the unit test.
-In our full unit test series, we are going to discuss about ceedling only.
+In our full unit test series, we are going to discuss ceedling only.
 So your PC machine is enough to learn.

 The misconception of Unit test